ern0/posixino/README.md

 - `LiquidCrystal/Scroll` (LCD scroll)
 - `LiquidCrystal/SerialDisplay` (serial input)

-Minor Ethernet server concept bug implemented:
+Minor Ethernet server concept issue implemented:
-`server.available()` returns a `client` object, which is `true` only when the first data arrives (should be `true` when a client connects).
+`server.available()` returns a `client` object, which is `true` only when the first data arrives from the client (should be `true` just as the client connects).
+This also means that you can't even detect a client connection which does not send any data
+(as far as I can remember this is a lwIP behavior, not Arduino-specific).

-Some `String` support added by using standard library's `string` class.
+Minor `String` support added by using standard library's `string` class.
-Now strings can be concatenated using the `+` operator.
+Now strings can be concatenated using the `+` operator, we're happy to support Java-to-C++ switchers.

-Posixino is now tested on Linux only, but it will be tested on Mac OS X before major releases.
+Posixino is developed on Linux, but releases are tested on Mac OS X as well
+(but not on BSD).

+### Plans ###

+- BSD support (a BSD buddy should help)
+- Some kind of interrupt emulation
+- Split the code to smaller units
+- Direct UI for inputs
+- Data generator for inputs